 As you can see, there are a lot of pros and a lot of cons.
 From watching several Lego Worlds gameplay videos (watch one below), however, I can already see where, as a massive Minecraft fan that enjoys the ease of the game, Lego Worlds would just be too frustrating for me.

 That’s because I like the easy, intuitive controls of Minecraft.
 The ability to do anything and build anything, as well as the literally infinite worlds the game creates.
+I also love that the game rarely, if ever, crashes.
 You, however, may think differently.

 To get more of an idea about how Lego Worlds runs and works, watch the first in a new let’s play series of the game in the video below.
 In the one below that, you can also find out about 15 things you need to know about the game before buying it.